ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 In short, this is the perfect map to give you the purest osu! experience: chilling out and peacefully clicking circles to a catchy song.
 Have fun!

-Fun fact: [Andrea](https://osu.ppy.sh/users/33599) nominated both the original 2009 map and this new 2025 map.
+Fun fact: ::Andrea::{ user-id=33599 } nominated both the original 2009 map and this new 2025 map.

 #### Playlist A